 - Iyengar yoga – If you are a perfectionist, this yoga style is for you.
 While holding poses, it focuses on the perfect alignment of the body.
 To get into correct alignment, muscles are contracted and props such as bolsters and blocks may be used.

-- Vinyasa yoga – Sometimes referred to as “flow yoga,” it’s ideal for those that prefer movement vs. stillness.
+- Vinyasa yoga – Sometimes referred to as “flow yoga,” it’s ideal for those who prefer movement vs. stillness.
 A constant movement of yoga poses are synchronized with the breath in a rhythmic flow.
 Like a traditional aerobic workout, vinyasa yoga can improve your strength and endurance.

 - Yin yoga – This style is all about holding yoga poses and targeting specific muscle groups and connective tissues in the process.
 Unlike Iyengar yoga, yin yoga mainly holds poses with the muscles relaxed.
 The focus is not on proper alignment, but alignment that is functional for you.
 Props may be used to provide ease and stillness.

 - Restorative yoga – Known for its relaxing nature, this style is perfect for winding down after a long day.
 The focus is on relaxing the muscles while holding poses for 5-20 minutes.
 Oftentimes, props such as blankets and bolsters are used to provide maximum comfort and relaxation.

 Like any type of new exercise, you’ll want to start out slow and progress as tolerated.
 At first, you may want to simply practice taking deep breaths followed by simple poses and/or gentle stretches.
 As you become more advanced, the healing power of yoga can improve your overall wellness in more ways than one.